-Investing in a small-cap value fund is one way to diversify a portfolio.
+Investing in a small-cap value fund is a simple way to diversify your portfolio.
 These funds offer exposure to companies with a smaller market capitalization and an investment focus on value instead of growth.
-Small-cap value funds can be traditional mutual funds, index funds or even exchange-traded funds.
-This guide offers an overview of how these funds work, what their performance is like compared to other fund types and what you need to know to invest.
+Small-cap value funds can come in a few different forms, such as traditional mutual funds, index funds or even ETFs.
+But although the small-cap stocks of early-stage companies have the potential to provide prosperous growth, they can often be equally volatile.

 To understand what these funds are and what they invest in, it helps to first break down what small-cap and value mean.